-Due to cuts in government grant and poor economic conditions, the Council has reduced its revenue budget by around £3m (to £14m for 2023/24) with a reduction in workforce of around 130 posts since the start of the 2010 spending review.
+Due to cuts in government grant and poor economic conditions, the Councils real term budget has been cut by 23% and a reduction in workforce of around 74 posts since the start of the 2010 spending review.
+This period of time has also seen a growing demand for current and new services.
 Income streams have also been affected by the current poor economic conditions.

-Meeting the Challenges - the Medium Term Financial Strategy 2024-2030
+Meeting the Challenges - the Medium Term Financial Strategy 2025-2031